Fizmath/Fizmath-Plaza/README.md

 - ## Embedded frontend with ECHO middleware using reverse proxy

-Following re-freezing your `dist`  folder for production mode , you no longer need the above frontend server, so shut it down by `CTR+C`

-in this directory `ECHO/`  RUN :
+following re-freezing your `dist`  folder for production mode in this directory `ECHO/`  RUN :

 ```bash
 /Fizmath-Plaza-main/ECHO$ go run .